samuelfirst/talis/README.md

 - [ ] utf-8 all over the place, fix
 - [x] Travis
 - [x] Threads: NLP revealed thread issue with multiqueries
+- [ ] Investigate how to save NLP model to improve response time.
+DOC file is cached, but the TFIDF fitting is not.

 ## Feature List:
 - [x] The ability to send the bot to any channel